 Heroes on Ordinary Days

-Afternoon was one of the quieter times in Neelix's day.
-He had a few hours before he had to set up for the cross shift evening meal.
-For the afternoon break he merely set out ingredients for light snacks and the crew helped themselves to food and to the coffee he poured into flasks set out on the counter.
-When Tom came looking for him, Neelix had a good idea what was on his mind.
-Neelix waved Tom over to one of the tables.
+This was a relatively quiet time in Neelix's day.
+There were still a few hours before he had to set up for the cross shift evening meal.
+He'd already put out flasks of coffee and ingredients for light snacks and the crew helped themselves.
+When Tom came in Neelix waved him over to one of the tables.
 He poured a coffee for Tom and one for himself and then sat down to join him.

 Neelix was way ahead of Tom on this one.
 "Leave it to me.
-I can have a party up and running in no time.
-I'll get some refreshments together and spread the word through your 'grape vine' for the crew to come to the mess hall at 21:00.
+I'll have a party up and running in no time.
+I can get some refreshments together and then spread the word through your 'grape vine' to get the crew to the mess hall at 21:00.
 I've already downloaded an image of the Captain's ancestor.
-I can have that framed and we can present it to her at the party.
+I'll frame that and we can present it to her at the party.
 We'll say that it's in honor of Ancestors' Day.
 That should cheer her up."

 "Ancestors' Day?"
 Tom questioned, not clear what Neelix was talking about.
 "I've never heard of it."